Starcounter/Docs/cookbook/request-user-for-authentication/README.md

 ```

-If [SignIn](https://github.com/StarcounterApps/SignIn) app is not running, the user will only get a message about not being authenticated
+If [SignIn](https://github.com/StarcounterApps/SignIn) app is not running, the user will only get a message about not being authenticated.

+This message would come from the "Unauthenticated.Html".

 ![When signin app is not running](/assets/Authentication-nosignin.png)